(Not) everything you ever wanted to know about the City Manager’s salary (but were too polite to ask.)

 But it’s not.

-So I vote against these raises for the same reason many people of conscious vote against various taxes.
+So I vote against these raises for the same reason many people of conscience vote against various taxes.
 Sometimes, it’s not about the money.
 Sometimes, voting no is the only way to say “Enough.”

 It’s a blunt instrument.
 You’d much rather have a scalpel, but sometimes a hammer is all you’ve got.